Signs You're Massively Underpriced: The Quick Diagnostic

 Step 2: If the close rate is above 70%, you’re underpriced

-A 90% close rate means 9 out of 10 prospects could afford you.
-That’s not premium positioning—that’s commodity positioning.
+A 90% close rate means 9 out of 10 prospects can comfortably afford you.
+That’s not premium positioning; that’s commodity positioning.

 Premium services have selectivity.
-When you’re priced correctly, roughly half your prospects self-select out because you’re too expensive.
-The half that stay become your best clients—they value results over price.
+When you’re priced correctly, roughly half your prospects will self-select out because you’re too expensive, and the half who stay become your best clients—the ones who value results more than price.

 Step 3: Raise rates 25% on your next proposal and observe